NorthPointe Christian Schools: Academics

 Each faculty or staff member at NorthPointe Christian Schools is a professing Christian.
 In addition, NorthPointe Christian's teachers have an average of 12 years of experience and are certified in their area of speciality.
 The current student to teacher ratio is 23:1.

 Spiritual Life

 The Bible is the core of academics and student life at NorthPointe Christian Schools.
 Each teacher is a professing Christian, and over 100 churches are represented across the student body.
 In addition to integrating the Bible throughout all subjects, daily Bible class is required for all students at every grade level.
-NorthPointe Christian's faculty and staff are committed to the holistic development - academic, spiritual, and emotional - of each student.
 All students also participate in weekly chapels, Scripture memory, Spiritual Emphasis Weeks, small groups, service projects, and other opportunities for spiritual mentorship.

 Athletics

 NorthPointe Christian Mustangs are a member of the Ottawa-Kent Conference.
 The school colors are royal blue, white and gold.
 The following MHSAA sanctioned sports are offered: